pallets/flask/docs/patterns/jquery.rst

 In this case you don't have to put jQuery into your static folder, it will instead be loaded from Google directly.
-This has the advantage that your website will probably load faster for users if they were to at least one other website before using the same jQuery version from Google because it will already be in the browser cache.
+This has the advantage that your website will probably load faster for users if they went to at least one other website before using the same jQuery version from Google because it will already be in the browser cache.
 Downside is that if you don't have network connectivity during development jQuery will not load.